-“What Shall We Do Now?” is one of the classic, most visible missing songs from The Wall.
-It’s definitely a “spare brick” and its removal was right there in plain sight on the album’s release as well as on many of the earlier repressings.
+“What Shall We Do Now?” is one of the classic, most well-known missing songs from The Wall.
+Considered the most evident “spare brick”, its removal was right there in plain sight on the album’s release as well as on many of the earlier repressings.
 It is more accurate to call it a missing brick.

 It’s one of the songs from the Bricks In The Wall original demo.
 Through at least the March, 1979 band production demo, its working title was “Backs To The Wall”.
-Originally slated for the final release of the album, “What Shall We Do Now?” was cut days before release due to time and mastering limitations of the vinyl format.
+Originally slated for the final release of the album, “What Shall We Do Now?” was cut days before the album was mastered due to time and mastering limitations of the vinyl format.
 The studio version has never been released on album, CD, or digital formats.
 However, it was used in the soundtrack of the movie.

 Roger Waters explained,

 “[We] realized as we were mastering the thing that side two was just too long and we had to get rid of something.
 And ‘Empty Spaces’ and another cut that used to be on there called ‘What Shall We Do Now’ are the same tune.
 So ‘Empty Spaces’ was a reiteration, musically, of that tune towards that end of the side and so we just axed ‘What Shall We Do Now’, but we’ve left the lyrics on the back because they help tell the story.”

 The song was originally sequenced between “Goodbye Blue Sky” and “Young Lust” on Side 2.
-The shorter but musically similar “Empty Spaces” was moved there in its place — musically, it’s a similar reprise of the first half of “What Shall We Do Now?”.
-The original lyrics still appear on the inner sleeve/liner notes in its original sequence.
+The shorter but similar “Empty Spaces” was moved there in its place.
+Musically, it’s a similar reprise of the first half of “What Shall We Do Now?”.